So far in this course, you have learned how to create dashboards using AI and natural language prompts.

 Hint

-The Create from scratch option allows users to start with a blank canvas, providing full control over the layout and content of the dashboard page.
+The Create from scratch option allows you to start with a blank canvas, giving you full control over the layout, card placement, and content of your dashboard page.
+Use this option when you want to design a custom dashboard tailored to specific stakeholder needs.

 Solution